Open Neural Tube Defects (ONTDs) in Children

 How can I help my child live with an open neural tube defect?

 Your child’s healthcare providers will work to prevent deformities or keep them to a minimum.
-They will also work to help your child make the most of his or her capabilities.
+They will also work to help your child make the most of their capabilities.
 Physical and occupational rehabilitation, plus extra support in school, can help a child function as well as possible.

 If your baby is born with an ONTD, there are things you can do to take care of yourself and your baby: